par7133/JohnDoe-Page/README.md

 # Secchione
-Every person its web presence..
+Every person its online presence..

 Welcome to Secchione!